chaudhryna/capstone/README.md

 ### Why it's Distinctive and Complex

 The other Django projects that we've built in this course have a project that contained one app.
 I built a project called "Capstone" and three apps called "Accounts", "Tickets", and "Helpdesk".
-I broke the project into 3 apps so that individual apps could be reused and new apps apped as needed.
+I broke the project into 3 apps so that individual apps could be reused and new apps added as needed.
 [This is a feature mentioned in the Django official docs.](https://docs.djangoproject.com/en/4.2/ref/applications/)

 I also used the Group model to apply permissions to the IT Staff so that certain views and database permissions were restricted to the staff only.
-I created the group in the Django admin area where I also added the users, but I also created a "decorators.py" file in the Helpdesk app to check if the user was in the group so that I could use the decorator in views to restrict access to the IT team.
+I created the group in the Django admin area where I also added the users, but then I created a "decorators.py" file in the Helpdesk app to check if the user was in the group so that I could use the decorator in views to restrict access to the IT team.

 ### What's Contained in Each File that I Created